tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   print(classification_report(y_test, predictions, target_names=target_names))
   ```

-Next, transition into the interpretation part of the review activity.
-Ask students guided questions that will require them to interpret the results from the matrix and report.
+Next, transition into the interpretation portion of the review activity, asking guided questions that will require students to interpret results from the matrix and report.

-* Ask students to interpret the **classification report**.
+* Ask students to interpret the classification report.
 What does it mean for the **diabetes** class to have a lower recall score compared to **no diabetes**?

-  * **Answer** The **diabetes** predictions have a lower recall rate, which means a higher rate of false negatives.
+  * **Answer:** The diabetes predictions have a lower recall rate, which means a higher rate of false negatives.
 There are individuals being predicted as not having diabetes that actually do.
 However, the data points predicting no diabetes have a higher recall score, which means a lower rate of false negatives.

-  * **Answer** The model is arguably precise but could benefit from additional training/fitting to improve predictions and reduce false negatives.
+  * **Answer:** The model is arguably precise, but could benefit from additional training/fitting to improve predictions and reduce false negatives.

-* Reassure students that even if the differences between **precision** and **recall** seem a little fuzzy right now, the difference will eventually make more sense as they interpret more classification reports.
+* Reassure students that even if the differences between precision and recall seem a little fuzzy right now, the difference will eventually make more sense as they interpret more classification reports.

 Ask if there are any questions before moving forward.